From birth to age 5, your child’s brain grows and develops more than at any other time in life. That’s why their early years are so important.

 - Supporting Children with Special Needs: Families with young children with mild-to-moderate developmental concerns who do not qualify for other state services can get individualized support and coaching to help your child learn and grow.

-There are other types of early childhood programs, too, but keep in mind that not all programs types are available in all parts of Arizona.
+Not all programs types are available in all parts of Arizona.
 Enter your address in the search tool to look for programs available in your area.

 Space may be limited and eligibility requirements may apply for some programs.
 Contact the programs you’re interested in to learn more.
 Phone numbers and email addresses are including in the search listings.